martinfelis/godot_synced_animation_graph/doc/design.md

     * If so: what happens with the output if the BlendTree is used in a State Machine?
         * => Initially: State Machines only emit Animation Data.
 * Simplest case:
-    * All value data connections are evaluated always before UpdateConnections.
+    * All value data connections are evaluated always before ActivateInputs().
     * BlendTrees (and therefore embedded graphs) cannot emit values.

 ### Open Issues